carlynpetrella/carlynrocks/FinalProjectCarlynPetrella.md

 I'll use the data to create a compelling story surrounding deforestation, attempting to show trends and bring urgency to the idea that it must be reversed.

-## Sketches show the beginning of the outline
+## Sketches show the beginning of an outline.
+More sketches to come next week!

 ![Sketch 1](https://carlynpetrella.github.io/carlynrocks/Sketch1.JPG)
 ![Sketch 2](https://carlynpetrella.github.io/carlynrocks/Sketch2.JPG)